renrihui8415/visualization/02_activities/assignments/assignment_4.md

     - Aesthetic: Focused on a clean, uncluttered layout to ensure the visualizations are both functional and visually appealing.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
-    - Reproducibility was ensured through a comprehensive Power BI (PBI) file with the plot and its configurations, Python scripts for data processing, and detailed procedural documentation in a single file. **[Project_Documentation_(PowerBI)](assignment_4_powerbi.ipynb)**.
+    - Reproducibility was ensured through a comprehensive Power BI (PBI) file with the plot and its configurations, Python scripts for data processing, and detailed procedural documentation in a single file. **[Project_Documentation_(PowerBI)](viz_by_powerbi.ipynb)**.
 This approach allows others to accurately recreate the visualizations.

     - If the tool used to make the data visualization is not reproducible, it could lead to inconsistencies in the results, making it difficult to verify or update the visualizations.
 This lack of reproducibility would hinder the ability to accurately replicate findings, reducing the reliability and credibility of the visualizations.

     > How did you ensure that your data visualization is accessible?
-    - Accessibility was addressed by using color palettes friendly to colorblind users, and providing alternative text for key visual elements.
-Clear labels, legends, and descriptions were included to make the visualizations understandable to a broad audience.
+    - Color Palette: Used colorblind-friendly palettes and limited reliance on color.
+    - Graph Design: Ensured high contrast and varied sizes/shapes.
+    - Labels and Legends: Provided clear, concise labels and detailed legends.
+    - Interactivity: Included slicers, filters, and tooltips for better user engagement.

     > Who are the individuals and communities who might be impacted by your visualization?
     - The visualizations impact city planners, budget analysts, municipal stakeholders, and the general public.
 These stakeholders can gain insights into projected budget trends for the next decade, which helps in understanding future financial planning and its implications for different wards.